skirmer/animating_dataviz/README.md

 # Animating Data Visualizations

 Hello!
-This is a work in progress, but I'm developing a new tutorial to help R users apply animations to their ggplot ecosystem data visualizations, using gganimate.

-Come back soon to see what I come up with!
+This is the complement to my tutorial about generating animated visualizations in R using ggplot2 and gganimate.